Mixture (organ stop): Nomenclature

 Sometimes a mixture is labeled with multiple numbers denoting the intervals above root pitch that it will sound.
 For example, Mixture 15.19.22.26 means when a note is pressed, the intervals of a 15th, a 19th, a 22nd and a 26th will sound (or 2' + 11/3' + 1' + 2/3').

 Types of Mixtures

 Fourniture

 This is the most common type of mixture, often written simply as "Mixture".
 It contains octaves and fifths and is usually progressive.
 It is complementary to the Cymbale mixture.

 Cymbale

 A relatively high mixture containing, properly, octaves and fifths, but may include the major third.
 It accompanies the Fourniture to create a full chorus mixture sound.

 Plein Jeu

 Literally "full chorus" this is usually a combination of the Fourniture and Cymbale mixtures.

 Scharf

-A high pitched mixture(1',1/2' or 1/4') usually of III or more ranks=IV,IV-V,III-IV,V-VI.
+A high-pitched mixture (1', 1/2', or 1/4') usually of III or more ranks=mIV, IV-V, III-IV, V-VI.
 It contains octaves, major thirds (at least one), and fifths, though it can also contain the minor seventh.

 Rauschquint

-A harmonic mixture containing two or three or more(IV/V/VI/VII/VIII/IX/Rauschquint III-XII ranks of only octaves and fifths.
+A harmonic mixture containing two or three or more (IV/V/VI/VII/VIII/IX/Rauschquint III-XII ranks of only octaves and fifths.